icaven/glm/readme.txt

 - Fixed post increment and decrement operators
 - Fixed perspective with zNear == 0 (#71)
 - Removed l-value swizzle operators
-- Clean up compiler detection code for unsupported compilers
+- Cleaned up compiler detection code for unsupported compilers
-- Uses C++ casts
+- Replaced C cast by C++ casts
 - Fixed .length() that should return a int and not a size_t
 - Added GLM_FORCE_SIZE_T_LENGTH and glm::length_t
 - Removed unnecessary conversions